alindeman/upgradingtorails4/text/06_action_controller_and_action_view.markdown

 @@@

-The gem restores `attr_accessible` and disables the requirement that controllers call `params.permit` before passing hashes to model methods.
+The gem restores `attr_accessible` and disables the requirement that controllers call `params.require.permit` before passing hashes to model methods.

 Because **protected_attributes** and **strong_parameters** take very different approaches to enforcing mass-assignment protection, it is not advisable to